vaadin/flow-components/README.md

 It expects `TBLICENSE` and `TBHUB` variables when run in the CI server.
 Optionally it's possible to run just a bunch of modules e.g. `./build.sh grid combo-box`

+## Update package version for `@NpmPackage` in all files
+There are scripts available for updating the `@NpmPackage` annotation to its latest patch version:
+- `npm install && cd scripts`
+- `sh updateNpmVer.sh`

 ## Using the component in a Flow application
 To use the component in an application using maven,